 Arduino is a popular tool for IoT product development as well as one of the most successful tools for STEM/STEAM education.
-Hundreds of thousands designers, engineers, students, developers and Makers around the world are using Arduino to innovate in music, games, toys, smart homes, farming, autonomous vehicles, and more.
+Hundreds of thousands of designers, engineers, students, developers and makers around the world are using Arduino to innovate in music, games, toys, smart homes, farming, autonomous vehicles, and more.

-The first Arduino board was introduced in 2005 to help design students — who had no previous experience in electronics or microcontroller programming — to create working prototype connecting the physical world to the digital world.
-Since then it went to become the most popular electronics prototyping tool used by engineers and even large corporations.
+The first Arduino board was introduced in 2005 to help design students — who had no previous experience in electronics or microcontroller programming — to create working prototypes connecting the physical world to the digital world.
+Since then it has become the most popular electronics prototyping tool used by engineers and even large corporations.

-Arduino is the first widespread Open Source Hardware project and was setup to build a community that could help out spread the use of the tool and benefit from contributions from hundreds of people who helped debug the code, write examples, create tutorials, supports other users on the forums and build thousands of groups around the globe.
+Arduino is the first widespread Open Source Hardware project and was set up to build a community that could help spread the use of the tool and benefit from contributions from hundreds of people who helped debug the code, write examples, create tutorials, supports other users on the forums and build thousands of groups around the globe.
 We are eternally grateful for being supported by such an amazing community.